Nelly To Play Chuck Berry In Upcoming Buddy Holly Biopic

-Nelly has another project in the works once his time on Dancing with the Stars comes to an end.
+Nelly has another project in the works once his time on Dancing with The Stars comes to an end.

 According to reports from Variety, the rapper is going to play Rock n’ Roll legend Chuck Berry in the upcoming Buddy Holly biopic, Clear Lake.
 Orange Is The New Black star Diane Guerrero and Fargo’s Colin Hanks have also signed on for the project, with Hanks set to portray Holly’s manager Norman Petty and Guerrero staring as Holly’s wife, Maria Elena Holly.